-- Describe the typical presentation of a patient with HELLP syndrome and review the laboratory findings.
+- Recognize the clinical presentation of a patient with HELLP syndrome and review the diagnostic workup.

-- Explain the importance of collaboration amongst the interprofessional team to improve maternal and neonatal outcomes in HELLP syndrome.
+- Emphasize the importance of collaboration amongst different specialties to improve maternal and neonatal outcomes in patients with HELLP syndrome.

 HELLP syndrome has a prevalence of 0.5% to 0.9%.
 About 70% of cases occur in the third trimester of pregnancy, and the remainder occurs within 48 hours of delivery.
 The mortality rate of women with HELLP syndrome is 0 to 24%, with a perinatal death rate of up to 37%.

-An ischemic-reperfusion injury starts the liver damage in HELLP syndrome.
+An ischemic-reperfusion injury triggers the systemic inflammatory process in HELLP syndrome.
 The spiral arteries which fail to remodel because of inadequate trophoblast invasion or defective endothelial apoptosis result in ischemia of the placenta.
-This causes activation of endothelium, which is accompanied by an increased release of antiangiogenic factors to cause hypertension and proteinuria.
-It may lead to multiorgan microvascular injury, which is the reason for liver damage in HELLP syndrome.
+This causes activation of endothelium, which is accompanied by an increased release of antiangiogenic factors, which leads to multiorgan microvascular injury.
 In addition, abnormal oxidation of fatty acids by the fetus and release of metabolic intermediates into the mother's circulation causes liver and vascular dysfunction.
 This occurs when the fetus has an inherited defect in mitochondrial fatty acid oxidation.
-The inflammatory component includes an increase in leukocytes and pro-inflammatory cytokines with a reduction in anti-inflammatory cytokines.
+The inflammatory component includes increased leukocytes and pro-inflammatory cytokines with a reduction in anti-inflammatory cytokines.

-The coagulation cascade is activated by adhesion of platelets on the activated and damaged endothelium.
+The coagulation cascade is activated by the adhesion of platelets on the activated and damaged endothelium.
 Platelets release thromboxane A and serotonin, causing vasospasm, platelet aggregation, and further endothelial damage.
-The cascade only terminates with the delivery of the fetus.
 This causes the usage of platelets and hence, thrombocytopenia.
-The red blood cells breakdown while passing through these platelet-fibrin rich capillaries, causing microangiopathic hemolytic anemia.
+The red blood cells break down while passing through these platelet-fibrin-rich capillaries, causing microangiopathic hemolytic anemia.
 Multiorgan microvascular injury and hepatic necrosis lead to the development of HELLP syndrome.
+The cascade terminates with the delivery of the fetus.

-One of the features of HELLP syndrome is microangiopathic hemolytic anemia.
-Schistocytes or helmet cells, present on a peripheral blood smear is diagnostic of microangiopathic hemolytic anemia, making peripheral smears useful in the workup for HELLP syndrome.
-In the liver, intravascular fibrin deposits give rise to sinusoidal obstruction, intrahepatic vascular congestion, increased hepatic pressures leading to hepatic necrosis.
+Schistocytes or helmet cells present on a peripheral blood smear are diagnostic of microangiopathic hemolytic anemia.
+Hepatic histology shows fatty infiltration, intravascular fibrin deposits, neutrophilic infiltrate, sinusoidal obstruction, intrahepatic vascular congestion, hepatic necrosis, and periportal hemorrhage.
 This may eventually result in intraparenchymal or subcapsular hemorrhage and capsular rupture.